odennav/kubeadm-ansible-ubuntu/README.md

-## Automating Deployment of a Kubernetes Cluster in Your Development Environment
+## Automating Deployment of a Kubernetes Cluster with Kubeadm
-   Utilizing Ansible and Vagrant to rapidly deploy a Kubernetes cluster using kubeadm.
+   Utilizing Ansible and Vagrant to rapidly deploy a Kubernetes cluster in Test environment.